whisper1/objective-c-style-guide/README.md

 Properties with mutable counterparts (e.g. NSString) should prefer `copy` instead of `strong`.
 Why?
 Even if you declared a property as `NSString` somebody might pass in an instance of an `NSMutableString` and then change it without you noticing that. *Exception: Pretty much all of our code.
 Don't set mutable counterparts when the property calls for the nonmutable version.*

+Always use the `weak` attribute type when possible, particularly when dealing with UI elements.
+The only time a child view controller property should be `strong` is if it will be removed from its parent controller and added again later, with the expectation that it maintains its state.
+The same goes for `UIView` subclasses.

 ## Dot-Notation Syntax

 Dot syntax is purely a convenient wrapper around accessor method calls.
 When you use dot syntax, the property is still accessed or changed using getter and setter methods.
 Read more [here](https://developer.apple.com/library/ios/documentation/cocoa/conceptual/ProgrammingWithObjectiveC/EncapsulatingData/EncapsulatingData.html)